josiasbudaydeveloper/josiasbudaydeveloper/README.md

 ## Back-End, Web, Android and iOS developer

 ## About Me
-I'm a software developer focused on simplicity, comprehensiveness, and delivery efficiency.
-That's why I've chosen to specialize in modern technologies based on Node.js and React.js, which allow me to achieve significant results with minimal effort, delivering high-quality, scalable, and secure software.
+I'm a software developer focused on simplicity, comprehensiveness, and efficient delivery.
+That's why I've specialized in modern technologies based on Node.js and React.js, which enable me to achieve significant results with minimal effort, delivering high-quality, scalable, and secure software.

-Currently, I'm deepening my expertise in the React Native with Expo ecosystem.
-This enables me to create applications capable of running on various platforms, using a single codebase, including iOS (the iPhone's operating system), even without owning a MacBook.
+Currently, I'm diving deeper into the React Native with Expo ecosystem.
+This allows me to build applications that run seamlessly across multiple platforms, using a single codebase, including iOS (the iPhone's operating system), even though I don't own a MacBook.

 On the back-end, I'm specializing in the Firebase + Google Cloud ecosystem.
-With Firebase, it's incredibly straightforward to implement features like authentication (with credentials or social media), real-time communication (like a chat, for instance), file storage, and serverless functions (to handle business logic), in addition to integrated analytics and artificial intelligence functionalities.
-Firebase is very affordable, secure, simple to implement (front-end SDK and automatic GitHub deployment), and offers automatic scalability, plus a local emulator for testing without cost risks or exceeding free plan limitations.
-As for Google Cloud, it seamlessly integrates with Firebase services, even for sending less critical data to storage systems better suited for that type of information.
+With Firebase, it's straightforward to implement features like authentication (with credentials or social media), real-time communication (like a chat), file storage, and serverless functions (to handle business logic), plus integrated analytics and artificial intelligence capabilities.
+Firebase is highly cost-effective, secure, simple to implement (with a front-end SDK and automatic GitHub deployment), and offers automatic scalability, along with a local emulator for risk-free testing within free plan limits.
+Google Cloud integrates effortlessly with Firebase services, perfect for migrating older data to more suitable storage systems.

-My English level is B2 (Upper-Intermediate), which is ideal for professional or academic conversations, both spoken and written.
-To be honest, as long as it's spoken clearly, I have no problems.
-I'm constantly reading documentation, watching tutorials and courses in English, and conversing with international friends.
+I have a B2 (Upper-Intermediate) English level, which allows me to communicate fluently in professional and academic settings.
+I consistently stay updated by consuming technical content in English and interacting with international colleagues.

 ## Technical Expertise
 ### Multiplatform Application Development: